 This cranberry sauce is unique because it uses coconut water which is an electrolyte booster, plus it has the tartness of crushed pineapples.
 It’s a recipe I’ve made over and over, for probably 10 years!
 I do have a classic cranberry sauce recipe too –> to see the ingredients for that recipe, visit The Best Cranberry Sauce.

-Cranberries support urinary tract health and contain compounds which stimulate ‘quinone reductase’ enzymes and cause apoptosis, two impressive benefits for people worried about cancer.
+Cranberries support urinary tract health and contain compounds which stimulate ‘quinone reductase’ enzymes and cause apoptosis.
 Fresh ginger can help reduce arthritis pain and pineapples (which contain bromelain) are known to help with pain and inflammation due to the the strong enzyme activity.
 The key to unlocking the flavor in my recipes is by using a real zester, and grating the orange rind, and the ginger, and so forth.
-Don’t use dry spice, except for cinnamon.
-Speaking of, hunt down true “Ceylon” cinnamon at a spice shop, not “cassia.”
-Eat like I do, it’s guilt-free, good for you, and yummy!
+If you can avoid it, do NOT use a commercial dry spice, except for cinnamon.
+I like to use Ceylon cinnamon.
+If you’re curious as to why, read my article about it called “How to Choose the Right Kind of Cinnamon.”

 1/2 cup of coconut water